Anurag-Gupta-1498/imdb-app/README.md

    Credentials
-   username: "admin" and password: "admin"
+   username: "admin" and password: "Admin@123"

 _**Here you would be able to see different tables of users, movies and genres**_